TosbackCgusBridge-Bot/CGUs-versions/Citizensbank/Privacy Policy.md

 Our Site may contain links to third party websites or applications.
 These links and pointers to third party websites or applications are not part of our Site.
 Neither Citizens Financial Group, Inc. nor its affiliates, divisions, subsidiaries or parent company make any representations or warranties regarding these third party websites.
 We are not responsible for any losses or damages in connection with the information, security, privacy practices, availability, content or accuracy of materials of such third party websites or applications.
 These third party websites or applications might have Terms of Use or Privacy Policies different from us and third party websites may provide less privacy and/or security than our Site.
 We encourage you to review the Terms of Use and Privacy Policy of all third party websites before you share any personally identifiable information with them.

 7\.
 Additional Uses or Sharing of Your Information
-Unless you are a customer and have opted-out of receiving marketing offers based on your eligibility information, see our Customer Privacy Notice, we may use information about your relationship with us, such as what types of accounts you have, transaction and experience information, and the state/region in which you bank to tailor advertisements to you, offer you additional products and services, or enhance your online experience.
+Unless you are a customer and have opted-out of receiving marketing offers based on your eligibility information (see our Customer Privacy Notice), we may use information about your relationship with us, such as what types of accounts you have, transaction and experience information, and the state/region in which you bank to tailor advertisements to you, offer you additional products and services, or enhance your online experience.

 In addition to those methods discussed in this Privacy Policy, we may use and share your information, including personally identifiable information, without limitation, in the following manner: